Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

             |lazily-evaluated|the evaluation process happens only <br/> - when data cannot be kept in an RDD, as when the number of objects in an RDD has to be computed, <br/> - or an RDD has to be written to a file (these are called actions), but <br/> - not when an RDD are transformed into another RDD (these are called transformations)|optimizing the process
             - The transformations in the program use lazy evaluation, hence Spark has the possibility of optimizing the process
     - How to Build an RDD?
-        - created out of data stored elsewhere (HDFS, a local text file, a DBMS)
+        - usually created out of data stored elsewhere (HDFS, a local text file, a DBMS)
-        - created out of collections too, using the parallelize function
+        - can be created out of collections too, using the parallelize function
     - RDD variable
         - are just placeholders until the action is encountered.
 Remember that the Spark application is not just the driver program, but all the RDD processing that takes place on the cluster
     - RDD Transformations